 Just as my mother’s birth experiences shaped my worldview, and my daughter’s birth shaped that of my husband and I, our son’s birth shaped my daughter’s worldview.
 (Here is her version of the birth story!)
 I share my birth stories often and anywhere – I recently told a woman at the hair salon while under the dryers – because I want to be part of a shift in the dominant narrative about birth from being scary and painful to liberating and powerful.
 The more we lift up powerful stories of birth, the more we normalize the expectation that it can be so – and the more we understand the benefits of a freestanding independent birth center in our midst!

-In 2014, I asked Dr. JoAnna Rorie, CNM, my friend and former advisor at BU to help me convene Catherine Walker, Elmer Freeman, Gene Declerq, Bob Masters, and some of the other original holders of the vision and history of a Roxbury birth center.
+In 2014, I asked Dr. JoAnna Rorie, CNM, my friend and former advisor at BU to help me convene a conversation with Catherine Walker, Elmer Freeman, Gene Declerq, Bob Masters, and some of the other original holders of the vision and history of a Roxbury birth center.
 We agreed that it was time to relaunch this idea of a Boston birth center, armed with more data about safety and healthcare savings data and with the support of and lessons from a growing number of freestanding birth centers across the country.

-Now, I don’t want the story of my mom’s hospital experience, my choice of home birth, and my on the birth center to lead anyone to think I’m anti-hospital.
+Now, I don’t want the story of my mom’s hospital experience, my choice of home birth, and my work on the birth center to lead anyone to think I’m anti-hospital.
 I think it’s important to state that very clearly.
 What I believe is that people deserve choices about what kind of care to engage in during pregnancy, labor, birth, and the postpartum period.
 I am grateful that we live among world-renowned hospitals – grateful that my dear friend, who was induced recently at 37 weeks because of preeclampsia, is healthy and thriving with her baby.
 I’m grateful for the access to high tech and highly skilled care available to pregnant and birthing people in and around Boston who need intervention.
-I do think hospitals have a lot of work to do to improve outcomes, and I know that’s not going to happen by simply creating community programs or diversifying hires, and I’m also grateful that some of my friends are working hard from within those systems to advance equity.
+I do think hospitals have a lot of work to do to improve outcomes, and also I know that’s not going to happen by simply creating community programs or diversifying hires, so I’m also grateful that some of my most trusted friends and colleagues are working hard from within those systems to advance equity.

 Do you see what I see?